b3yond/solidarityGame/CONCEPT.md

 * 0200 begin of curfew
 * 0600 end of curfew

 Every charakter should sleep around 4 hours a day, else they suffer.
 Players can read/chat in that time.
+There should be alarms to wake them up again.

+Modules of starting character days, randomly chosen:
+* riding public transport
+* working
+* going to the store
+* surfing fuckbook
+* sleeping

+If you aren't actively playing, your character just does his routine and sustains himself.

 # Sectors of Wageslave production